 About The School

-Ashgate Croft School (ACS) is an Area Special School within Derbyshire Local Authority, there are 139 pupils currently on role (YR-Y14).
+Ashgate Croft School (ACS) is an Area Special School within Derbyshire Local Authority, there are 138 pupils currently on role (YR-Y14).
 Pupils in the main live in Chesterfield and North East Derbyshire.
-All pupils have a statement of Special Educational Needs (SEN) which are due to transfer to Education Health Care Plans during 2015/2016-2017.
+All pupils have a statement of Special Educational Needs (SEN) which are gradually being transferred to Education Health Care Plans.

 The majority of pupils have severe learning difficulties.
 They are achieving at below expected levels for their age and would have difficulty coping in a mainstream school.
 They may find reading and writing a problem and/or have difficulty with communication or fine and gross motor skills.
 Sometimes they are socially immature or they may experience health problems.